-AnnotationAssertion($rdfs:comment \ a:Peter$ "The father of the Griffin family from Quahog.")

-This axiom provides a comment for the IRI a:Peter.
+AnnotationAssertion( rdfs:comment a:Peter "The father of the This axiom provides a comment for the IRI a:Peter .
+Griffin family from Quahog." ) This axiom provides a comment for the fit a.reter.

 5.6 Individuals

 Individuals in the OWL 2 syntax represent actual objects from the domain.
 There are two types of individuals in the syntax of OWL 2.
 Named individuals are given an explicit name that can be used in any ontology to refer to the same object.
 Anonymous individuals do not have a global name and are thus local to the ontology they are contained in.